emilorisit/landing_page/README.md

 A lightweight personal homepage optimized for Domeneshop hosting, featuring a clean and responsive design for professional and social media profile presentation.

-## Repository Structure
+## Project Structure

 ```
-www/              # Mirror of the server's /www directory
+www/                # Root directory for web content
-├── index.html    # Main HTML file
+├── index.html     # Main HTML file with profile and social links
-├── style.css     # Global styles
+└── style.css      # Custom styles for the homepage
-└── static/       # Static assets
-    └── css/      # Additional CSS files
 ```

+## Features

+- Minimalist, responsive design using Bootstrap 5
+- Professional profile presentation
+- Integrated social media links (LinkedIn, GitHub, Twitter, Instagram)
+- Font Awesome icons for social media buttons
+- Automatic deployment to Domeneshop via SFTP

 ## Development

-This is a static website built with HTML, CSS, and Font Awesome icons.
-The site is hosted on Domeneshop and automatically deployed via FTP when changes are pushed to the main branch.
+This is a static website built with HTML and CSS, using Bootstrap for styling and Font Awesome for icons.
+The site is hosted on Domeneshop and automatically deployed when changes are pushed to the main branch.

+### Local Development

+To test the website locally:
+1. Clone the repository
+2. Open `www/index.html` in your web browser
+3. Make changes to files in the `www/` directory
+4. Commit and push to deploy changes

 ## Deployment

-This website is automatically deployed to Domeneshop via FTP when changes are pushed to the main branch.
+The website is automatically deployed to Domeneshop via SFTP when changes are pushed to the main branch.
 The deployment is handled by GitHub Actions.

-### Setup Requirements
+### Required Secrets

-To enable automatic deployment, you need to set up the following secrets in your GitHub repository:
+To enable automatic deployment, set up the following secrets in your GitHub repository:

+1. `DOMENESHOP_SFTP_HOST`: Your Domeneshop SFTP host
-1. `DOMENESHOP_FTP_USERNAME`: Your Domeneshop FTP username
+2. `DOMENESHOP_SFTP_USERNAME`: Your Domeneshop SFTP username
-2. `DOMENESHOP_FTP_PASSWORD`: Your Domeneshop FTP password
+3. `DOMENESHOP_SFTP_PASSWORD`: Your Domeneshop SFTP password

-To add these secrets securely:
-1. Go to your GitHub repository
-2. Click on "Settings"
-3. Navigate to "Secrets and variables" → "Actions"
-4. Click "New repository secret"
-5. Add each of the secrets mentioned above
+4. `SSH_FINGERPRINT`: SSH fingerprint for secure connection verification

-### Security Best Practices
+### Security Features

-- Never commit sensitive information (passwords, API keys, etc.) to the repository
+- Secure SFTP deployment with SSH fingerprint verification
+- Parallel file transfers for efficient updates
+- Automatic cleanup of removed files
-- Secrets are automatically masked in GitHub Actions logs
+- GitHub Actions secrets for credential management
-- The deployment workflow has limited permissions and runs in isolation
-- Only whitelisted file types are included in deployment
-- Only one deployment can run at a time to prevent conflicts

-The deployment workflow will automatically copy the website files from the `www` directory to the `/www` directory on your Domeneshop hosting.
+The deployment workflow ensures that the remote `/www` directory exactly mirrors your local `www/` directory, maintaining a clean and efficient deployment process.

-## Local Development

-To test the website locally, simply open `www/index.html` in your web browser.